chinmayasrathore/chinmayasrathore.github.io/_projects/pdfshrinker_project.md

 - Compress PDFs or reduce the size of the PDF
 - Alter PDF Compatibility
-- Convert coloured PDFs to Grayscale
+- Convert coloured PDFs to Gray scale
 - Flatten PDFs

 ### 🧭 Visit the Project Page to Download and Install PDF Shrinker